davebenson/doom4-walkthrough/README.md

 The third wave is different: two Pinkies and a Mancubus.
 These guys come out of the hangar ahead of you, and if you time it right, you can take them out with a single satisfying Quad-Damage Siege Cannon on the bridge.

-The Munitions Crate below is refreshed (???).

-# Mission 7: Fight: Indoor Gore Nest
+## Mission 7: Fight: Indoor Gore Nest
-Enter the building picking up supplies.
+Enter the building picking up health, Gas, Plasma, and Codex Entry "Monsters / Mancubus 3".

 Almost the entire pre-fight can be handled with a single Gauss Cannon Siege Mode shot.
 Except you may have to deal with a pernicious Hell Razer, plus a lurking Shielded Guard (use the Gauss Cannon on this fool, who hides on the left as you approach the Nest).